alloystorm/dvvr/dancexr/features/video_playback.md

 [Eng](/dancexr/features/video_playback) | [繁中](/tw/dancexr/features/video_playback) | [日本語](/jp/dancexr/features/video_playback) | [한국어](/kr/dancexr/features/video_playback) | [简中](/zh/dancexr/features/video_playback)

 Video playback allows you to play a video and have the image projected from a light source or used as a texture on wall or prop surfaces in your scene.
 Currently, only MP4 format is supported.
+(It will also recognise WEBM files in the folder but keep in mind that only vp8 encoding is supported.
+If you try to load a webm file but nothing happens, that means the encoding of that file is not supported.)

 * Content location: place your video files in MP4 format in the `content/videos` folder.
 * Use as projector: Go to light settings and select [video] as the cookie map.
 There are other settings to control the size of projected images.
 Use newly included presets to see how they work.